 - The Grizzled Tree-Kangaroo inhabits the tropical rainforests of northern and western New Guinea.

-- Lumholtz’s tree-kangaroo originally lived in the coastal lowland rainforests of New Guinea but due to clearing of lowland habitat, it is now more common at higher altitudes above 300 m.
+- Lumholtz’s tree-kangaroo originally lived in the coastal lowland rainforests of New Guinea but due to the clearing of lowland habitat, it is now more common at higher altitudes above 300 m.

 - Huon tree kangaroos species are native to high elevations of the Huon Peninsula.